 - Daylighting and Human Performance by Lisa Heschong.
 ASHRAE Journal, June 2002.

 - Disproving Widespread Myths about Workplace Design by Michael Brill.

 - DOE Building Studies by the Center for Building Performance and Diagnostics.
 Pittsburgh, PA: Carnegie Mellon University, 1994.

-- "Environmental Satisfaction, Personal Control and the Positive Correlation to Increased Productivity" (PDF 170 KB, 16 pgs) White paper by Johnson Controls Personal Environments.
+- "Environmental Satisfaction, Personal Control and the Positive Correlation to Increased Productivity" (PDF 222 KB) White paper prepared by Carol Lomonaco and Dennis Miller, Johnson Controls, Inc.

 - Facilities Standards for the Public Buildings Service, P100 by the General Service Administration (GSA).